Unbalanced subtrees in binary rooted ordered and un-ordered trees: Caterpillars in ordered rooted binary trees

 \subsection{Definitions}

-Ordered rooted binary trees are enumerated with respect to the size, i.e. number of leaves, by the well known sequence of \emph{Catalan} numbers corresponding to entry $A000108$ in \cite{sloane}.
-The respective generating function $C(x)$ is the following
+Ordered rooted binary trees are enumerated with respect to the size, i.e., number of leaves, by the well known sequence of \emph{catalan} numbers corresponding to entry $A000108$ in \cite{sloane}.
+The generating function of catalan numbers is denoted by $C(x)$ and it looks as follows

-The class of ordered rooted binary trees will be denoted by $\mathcal{T}$ while $\mathcal{T}_n$ will represent the subset of $\mathcal{T}$ made of those elements having size $n$.
-In Section~\ref{ordered} we will use the term tree referring to ordered binary rooted trees.
+We denote the class of ordered rooted binary trees by $\mathcal{T}$ while $\mathcal{T}_n$ denotes the subset of $\mathcal{T}$ made of those elements having size $n$.
+In Section~\ref{ordered} we use the term tree referring to ordered binary rooted trees.